Are You Even Showing Up in AI?: A Founder’s Guide to Measuring AI Visibility

 • Media mentions

 These signals still matter.
-But they don’t answer the new question AI systems introduce: Can this brand be confidently referenced without risk?
-Eventually, tools will emerge that approximate this layer of AI visibility—but for now, signals remain opaque.
+But they do not answer the new question AI systems introduce: can this brand be described clearly enough for the system to include it with confidence?
+Eventually, tools will emerge that approximate this layer of AI visibility, but for now, signals remain opaque.

 This is where the brand knowledge gap begins to form.